brian-tgle/mini-project/README.md

 # Simple Expenses Management web app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+- This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Simple Expense Management application that allow users to log and monitor expenses.
-Application contain frontend single page application with mobile first approach and backend REST API.
+- This is simple Expense Management application that allow users to log and monitor expenses.
+Application contain frontend single page application with mobile first approach developed in ReactJS and backend REST API developed in NodeJS, ExpressJS.
+- In this project I served two kinds of CURD form: one is modal for create and update, onother one is create and update form on the same page with data list.

 ## Feature
 - Authentication